Parag Das

 Parag Das (born 29 October 1976) is a former first-class cricketer who has represented Assam, Railways and East Zone cricket team.
 He is a right-handed batsman who bowled right-arm medium pace.
 Das made his first-class debut for Assam in the 1993/94 Ranji Trophy.
 He played 43 first-class matches with highest score of 118 and 32 List A matches.
 He was born in Guwahati, Assam.

 After being absorbed by NF Railway, the very next season Parag Das also led the under-25 Railways team.

-His son Riyan Parag, plays for Assam in domestic cricket and for Rajasthan Royals in the Indian Premier League (IPL).
+His son Riyan Parag, is a senior Indian Cricketer and is now the captain of Rajasthan Royals in the Indian Premier League.
+He also represents Assam in all formats of the game and Parag Das had played a great role in giving necessary training to his son Riyan since his childhood.